 “The explosive growth of Christianity in the first 100 years gives me a ton of confidence in the resurrection.
 The Romans would never embrace a Savior who claims to be a man.
 The Jews would never embrace a Savior who claims to be God.
 Yet so many Romans and Jews bow their knees to Jesus as Savior.
 The only answer for this is the reality of the resurrection.”

-– Tim Kimberley serves as the Leadership Development Pastor at Frontline Church in Oklahoma.
+Tim Kimberley serves as a Pastor and Community Director at Frontline Church Edmond Congregation in Oklahoma.
+Tim is passionate about making the truth of God accessible to all people through Plough Boy Resources.
 While serving as the Executive Director at Credo House Ministries, Tim was a co-host of the long running podcast Theology Unplugged and also has an interest in church history.

 “I have an inner confidence in the hope of the future resurrection and transformed creation accompanied by joy in experiencing the reality of Christ in the present, but this is rooted in the past (historical) reality of Jesus’ bodily resurrection, without which any inner experience would be unwarranted.
 Paul makes clear this connection between historical fact and confident hope in 1 Corinthians 15.
 A strong historical confidence is warranted given the fundamental facts recognized by a wide range of historical scholars, including critics of the Christian faith.
 These facts, taken together, are best interpreted by the thesis that God raised Jesus’ body from the grave.
 These historical facts include the following: Jesus’ death under Pontius and burial in Joseph of Arimathea’s tomb, the acceptance of an empty tomb by friend and foe alike, the conviction of Jesus’ followers—as well as unbelievers—that they had been appeared to by Jesus in a variety of circumstances, and the early church’s dramatic and sudden beginning through its very early proclamation that God had raised Jesus from the dead.
 Further well-founded facts to consider are the conversions of the former persecutor Paul and James, the sincerity and honesty of Jesus’ followers, the surprising feature that Jesus’ women followers were the first witnesses to the resurrection, and the disciples’ deaths for propounding news that they were eyewitnesses to these post-resurrection events (which further suggests authenticity rather than fabrication).”